-AN INTRODUCTION TO simmer
+II.
+AN INTRODUCTION TO SIMMER

-simmer (available for download on the Comprehensive R Archive Network (CRAN), https://CRAN.R-project.org/package=simmer, accessed on Feb.
-2018) [1] is a discrete event simulation (DES) library for the R Project (https:// www.R-project.org/, accessed on Feb.
-2018), the open source programming language for statistical computing that has been receiving increased attention, primarily due to its widespread adoption for data science, analytics, and statistical research.
+simmer3 [1] is a discrete event simulation (DES) library for the R Project4, the open source programming language for statistical computing that has been receiving increased attention, primarily due to its widespread adoption for data science, analytics and statistical research.

 By developing simmer for R, it can benefit from this growing ecosystem.
-Note that simmer is not intended to be a substitute for NS-3 or OMNeT++, which are the de facto standards for open-source network simulations.
-Instead, simmer is designed as a general-purpose DES framework with a human-friendly syntax, and a very gentle learning curve.
-It can be used to complement other field-specific simulators as a rapid prototyping tool that enables insightful analysis of different designs.
+Note that simmer does not aim at substituting NS-3 or OMNeT++, which are the de facto standards for open-source network simulations.
+Instead, simmer is designed as a general-purpose DES framework with a humanfriendly syntax and a very gentle learning curve.
+It can be used to complement other field-specific simulators as a rapid prototyping tool that enable insightful analysis of different designs.
 As we will illustrate in the next section, with simmer it is simple to simulate relatively complex scenarios, with the added benefit of the availability of many convenient data analysis and representation libraries, thanks to the use of R.

 The R application programming interface (API) exposed by simmer revolves around the concept of trajectory, which defines the "path" in the simulation for entities of the same type.
-A trajectory is a recipe for the arrivals attached to it, an ordered set of actions (or verbs) chained together with the pipe operator (%>%, whose behavior is similar to the command-line pipe).
-The following example illustrates a basic simmer workflow, modeling the classic case of customers being attended by a single clerk with infinite waiting space in a few lines of code:
+A trajectory is a recipe for the arrivals attached to it, an ordered set of actions (or verbs) chained together with the pipe operator (%>%, whose behaviour is similar to the command-line pipe).
+The following example illustrates a basic simmer workflow, modeling the classical case of customers being attended by a single clerk with infinite waiting space in a few lines of code:

-llibrary(simmer)
+'''

+1 library(simmer)

-- 3cust <- trajectory("customer") %>%
+3 cust <- trajectory("customer") %>%

 seize("clerk", amount=1) %>%

-- 5 timeout(function() rexp(1, 2)) %>%
+5 timeout(function() rexp(1, 2)) %>%

-'''

 release("clerk", amount=1)

+7 env <- simmer("bank") %>%

+add_resource("clerk", capacity=1, queue_size=Inf) %>%

+add_generator("cust", cust, function() rexp(1, 1)) %>%

+run(until=1000)

+13 arrivals <- get_mon_arrivals(env)

+resources <- get_mon_resources(env)

 '''

-'''

-env <- simmer("bank") %>%

-'''

-- 9 add\resource("clerk", capacity=1, queue\size=Inf) %>% add\generator("cust", cust, function() rexp(1, 1)) %>% 11 run(until=1000)

-- 13 arrivals <- get\mon\arrivals(env)

-resources <- get\mon\resources(env)

-Given that both the time at the clerk and between customers are exponential random variables, and the infinite queue length, this example corresponds, in Kendall's notation, to an M/M/1 queue.
+Given that both the time at the clerk and the time between customers are exponential random variables and infinite queue length, this example corresponds, in Kendall's notation, to an M/M/1 queue.
 It serves to illustrate the two main elements of simmer: the trajectory object and the simmer environment (or simulation environment).

-The customer trajectory (line 3) defines the behavior of a generic customer: seize a clerk, spend some time, and release it.
+The customer trajectory (line 3) defines the behaviour of a generic customer: seize a clerk, spend some time, and release it.
 The env simulation environment (line 8) is then defined as one clerk with infinite queue size and a generator of customers, each one following the trajectory defined above.
-Based on this syntax, the flexibility is provided through a rich set of activities (more than 30) that can be appended to trajectories, which support changing arrivals' properties (attributes, priority, batches); different interactions with the resources (select, seize, release, change their properties); and the generators (activate, deactivate, change their properties), and even the definition of branches (simple, depending on a condition, or parallel) and loops.
-Finally, some support for asynchronous programming is also provided (subscription to signals and registration of handlers).
+Based on this syntax, the flexibility is provided through a rich set of activities (more than 30) that can be appended to trajectories, which support: changing arrivals' properties (attributes, priority, batches), different interactions with the resources (select, seize, release, change their properties), and the generators (activate, deactivate, change their properties), and even the definition of branches (simple, depending on a condition, or parallel) and loops.
+Finally, some support to asynchronous programming is also provided (subscription to signals and registration of handlers).

-In addition to providing a powerful yet simple syntax, simmer is also fast, for example, faster than equivalent frameworks such as SimPy and SimJulia for the Python and Julia languages, respectively [1].
+Not only simmer provides a powerful yet simple syntax, but it is also fast, for example, faster than equivalent frameworks such as SimPy and SimJulia for the Python and Julia languages respectively [1].
 The key for this speed is its underlying simulation core, which is written in C++.
 Furthermore, and perhaps more importantly, simmer implements automatic monitoring capabilities: every event is accounted for by default, both for arrivals (starting and ending times, activity time, ending condition, resources traversed) and resources (server and queue status), and all this information can be easily retrieved in standard R data frames for further processing of results (lines 13-14 of the clerk example).

+III.
 MODELING 5G SCENARIOS